How to Help

 Endowment

 The Long Lake Endowment Fund has been established to improve and protect Long Lake for future generations.
 The goal of this endowment fund is to generate sufficient annual returns to provide consistent revenues to fund our efforts to improve the lake and support the Long Lake Science Director position.
 It is intended to provide long term financial support for the LLPA.
 The key elements of the investment strategy are capital preservation, return on investment, and a perpetual horizon.
 All members of the LLPA are encouraged to contribute annually to preserve and protect Long Lake in perpetuity.
-For more information, please contact Megan Mader at 715-635-2197.
+For more information, please contact Megan Sorensen at 715-635-2197.

 Lake Friendly Living